Your free business.com+ membership unlocks exclusive tech deals and advisor support

 7. Employ slash commands.

-Here are some popular slash commands:
+Here are a few commonly used slash commands:

 • /archive: Close a channel but retain a searchable message history.